jhqwqmc/Wiki2/clips-plugins/deluxemenus/example-gui-menus.md

 A simple example to show you how you can make a Store/Shop menu that you can buy/sell items from using various economic systems.

-	@@ -67,11 +57,11 @@ To make this work fine you have to download the Player and CheckItem expansions
+To make this work fine you have to download the Player and CheckItem expansions and the expansion of the economic system that you'll use using:

+> /papi ecloud download Player\
+> /papi ecloud download CheckItem\
+> /papi ecloud download Vault\
 > /papi ecloud download TokenEnchant\
 > /papi reload

 * [x] \*\*\*\*[**Vault**](https://github.com/help-chat/DeluxeMenus/blob/master/gui\_menus/store.yml#L18-L59)\*\*\*\*
 * [x] \*\*\*\*[**Token Enchant**](https://github.com/help-chat/DeluxeMenus/blob/master/gui\_menus/store.yml#L61-L106)\*\*\*\*
 * [x] \*\*\*\*[**Player Points**](https://github.com/help-chat/DeluxeMenus/blob/master/gui\_menus/store.yml#L105-L147)\*\*\*\*